jrehor/kcc/README.md

 This is a tricky one.
 If you want to buy it, and you have to ask the price — don’t bother, because you can't afford it.
 But if you know *how* to ask, you will get it for free and for life.
 And that is the only hint you get.

 ## exodus
-This crash course is not looking to make you an expert k programmer, because that, as with any other area of expertise, takes a lot of time and effort.
-Allegedly, it is possible to teach oneself Java in 24 hours, but we are not qualified to talk about that.
-Instead, we are going to talk about fundamental aspects of *thinking in k*, and the curve is going to be steep — but we value your time, so we promise it will be fast and violent.
-Since the only known way to learn to program is to write programs, you will need a live k environment.
+ Since the only known way to learn how to program is to write programs, you will need a live k environment.
 Fortunately, as all things k, it takes very little effort.

 ### getting k